IMGIITRoorkee/omniport-docs/docs/source/legal/privacy_policy.rst

 the portal is not where they are kept.
 Correcting one means correcting it at its source, with the office that holds it.

-For anything else, including a request to see what is held about you or to raise a complaint, write to IMG at the address below.
+For anything else, including a request to see what is held about you, to have something corrected or removed, or to raise a complaint, write to IMG at img@iitr.ac.in.

 Keeping it safe
 ---------------